Dongting Lake

 Dongting Lake (洞庭湖) is a large, shallow lake in northeastern Hunan Province, China.
 It is a flood basin of the Yangtze River, so its volume depends on the season.
 The provinces of Hubei and Hunan are named after their location relative to the lake: Hubei means "North of the Lake" and Hunan, "South of the Lake".

-Dongting Lake is famous in Chinese culture as the place of origin of dragon boat racing.
-It is the site of Junshan Island and is home to the finless porpoise, an endangered species.
+Dongting Lake is famous in Chinese culture as the place of origin of dragon boat racing and is home to the critically endangered Yangtze finless porpoise.

 Geography

 In the July–September period, flood water from the Yangtze flows into the lake, enlarging it greatly.
 The lake's area, which normally is 2820 km2 (data before 1998), may increase to 20000 km2 in flood season, when vast amounts of water and sediment from the Chang Jiang flow into the lake.
 The lake is also fed by four major rivers: the Xiang, Zi, Yuan and Li rivers.
-Small rivers also flow in, the most famous one being Miluo River where poet Qu Yuan committed suicide.
+Small rivers also flow in, the most famous being the Miluo River, where the loyal official and poet Qu Yuan committed suicide in the early 3rd century BC, according to tradition.
 In addition, the Xiao River flows into the Xiang near Yongzhou, before the Xiang flows into the lake.
 Ocean-going vessels can travel through the Xiang to reach Changsha.

+River and lake

+The Dongting Lake catchment area is 257,000 km2.
+The lake's only outlet is a natural channel 14 km long and on average 1 km wide.

+There are five main rivers in the catchment (excluding the area whose water flows directly into the Yangtze River, the same hereafter):